Jim Gary: Biography

-Early career
+Career launched

 Reassured of the caliber of his work by the compliments he received in the encounter with Lipchitz (who made a professional suggestion for a better method of preparing a stand for the life-sized torso Gary had on display), he established his gallery, Iron Butterfly, in Colts Neck featuring the works of other artists he selected as well as his own work, later moving the gallery to Red Bank.
 The multitalented Gerald Lubeck was one such artist featured at Gary's fledgling gallery.
-Classes were offered at the gallery by Jim Gary and Virginia Laudano (who later, would manage the gallery when Gary was on tour and currently is an instructor at an art center in Florida).
+Classes were offered at the gallery by Jim Gary and Virginia Laudano (who managed the gallery when Gary was on tour, as well as serving as an instructor.
+Virginia Laudano later became an instructor at the Art Club of Sun City Center, an art center in Florida).

 Gary's fine art—such as the life-sized Universal Woman—wall units, bronze portraits and busts, and abstracts consistently won top prizes when submitted in the professional show circuits of New York and the surrounding states.
 He featured stained glass in many of his formal sculptures.
 It was often used for accent, but some life-sized figurative studies such as Stained Glass Woman with Tattoo were constructed entirely of multi-colored glass sections welded together.
 He was commissioned to create entire suites of rooms, integrating his sculpture into furniture he built.
 Commissions included ornate metal doors made to order.
 He sometimes used the products of clients to create fine art for their offices.
 Brewers especially liked to give huge seasonal wreaths he constructed from their original cans.
 One of his works had brass fish swimming through copper seagrass.
 Some of his sculptures were kinetic.
 Commissions from clients often asked merely for his interpretation of their favorite subject.